Do we trust God? Blindly? Without Questions or Hesitations?

 glass upside down, while making sure you to keep holding the card in

 place.
-I slowly moved my card holding hand out from
+I slowly moved my card holding a hand out from

 underneath and the card stuck, holding the water without it spilling.